 Delta Air Lines is boosting capacity this summer between Ireland and the United States operating additional service between Dublin and New York.

-The new service which compliments Delta’s existing year round Dublin to New York service will be operated by a B767-400 ER aircraft three times per week effective 18 June through to 29 August.
+The new service which complements Delta’s existing year-round Dublin to New York service will be operated by a B767-400 ER aircraft three times per week effective 18 June through to 29 August.

 In addition to the extra weekly frequency on the route, Delta will fly its daily Dublin to New York service over the summer period with a larger B767-300 ER aircraft replacing its B757-200 aircraft.
 The two B767 aircraft will provide additional cargo space.

 “Throughout the summer we will be offering more seats on this route and an unrivaled network.
 Customers traveling from Dublin benefit from convenient connections via New York to popular destinations such Orlando, Miami, Las Vegas, Los Angeles and San Francisco.
 It also provides added flexibility for freight forwarders,” added Cantarutti.

 Other product initiatives being rolled out across Delta’s international fleet include the expansion of Wi-Fi service from 2013.
 The introduction of Wi-Fi on Delta operated flights between Ireland and the U.S. will enable customers to get online throughout their journey.
 Delta will also open their new state of the art facility at Terminal 4 at New York-JFK in May 2013, facilitating improved connections onto over 55 destinations in the United States, Latin America and the Caribbean.